Particular/docs.particular.net/servicecontrol/installation.md

 ## Planning

-WARNING: In production be aware of the possible considerations when setting up a machine with ServiceControl.
+WARNING: In production environments, make sure to review the [environment considerations](/servicecontrol/servicecontrol-instances/hardware.md) when setting up a machine with ServiceControl.

-ServiceControl Management provides a simple means of setting up one or more instances of ServiceControl service types (error, audit, and monitoring).
-For production systems, it is recommended to limit the number of instances per machine to one.
+ServiceControl Management provides a simple way to set up one or more ServiceControl instances (error, audit, and monitoring).
+For production systems, it is recommended to limit the number of instances per machine to one of each type.
 The ability to add multiple instances *of the same type on a single machine* is primarily intended to assist development and test environments.

 See [ServiceControl Capacity Planning](capacity-and-planning.md) and [Hardware Considerations](/servicecontrol/servicecontrol-instances/hardware.md) for more guidance.